spatialnetworkslab/vue-gg/docs/marks/polygon.md

 }
 ```

 To load the data, we will use `d3.csv` and `d3.json` from the d3-fetch module.
-The `geo` function returns a Promise object containing both the attributes (defined in the csv) and the geometries (defined in the json), which is then exported for use in a Vue component.
+The `geo` function defined below returns a Promise object containing both the attributes (defined in the csv) and the geometries (defined in the json), which is then exported for use in a Vue component.

 ```js
 import { csv, json } from 'd3-fetch'